4js-mikefolcher/ZipCodeCompleter/README.md

 # ZipCodeCompleter
-Example of using the Genero completer
+Example of using the Genero completer and zoom

 ## Getting Started
 **Download & Build**